Sir William Kay, 6th Baronet: Military service

-Kay commissioned into the King's Royal Rifle Corps in 1896 and subsequently served in the Hut Tax War of 1898 in Sierra Leone and the Second Boer War, being Mentioned in Dispatches during the latter campaign.
+Kay commissioned as a second lieutenant into the King's Royal Rifle Corps in July 1896 and subsequently served in the Hut Tax War of 1898 in Sierra Leone and the Second Boer War, being Mentioned in Dispatches during the latter campaign.
 During the First World War he deployed to the France in August 1914 as a part of the staff of the Commander of the British Expeditionary Force, Field Marshal Sir John French.
 He was awarded one of the First Distinguished Service Orders of the First World War for conducting a 'reconnaissance of Great Value on 1 October, reaching a point within 100 yards of the enemy's outposts'.
 He was wounded in October 1914 and returned to France in Spring 1915 on the Staff of 24th Division, serving at the Battle of Loos.
 In 1916, he became G.S.O.I to 24th Division and saw further action during the Battle of the Somme and Third Battle of Ypres.

 In October 1917, he became Commandant of the Small Arms School in Boulogne, before being appointed as Commander of 2nd Brigade in March 1918, but was again wounded on 17 March 1918.
 He returned to France in April 1918, to take command of 3rd Brigade and was Killed in Action, alongside his Brigade Major, Captain William Somervail, by a German Gas Shell on 4 October 1918 whilst conducting a reconnaissance near Magny-La-Fosse.